neurobin/php2html/README.md

      php2html src dest -q -o -a         //This one ignores any accessfile php2html src dest -q -o -a.config  //This one takes .config as AccessFile

-     or if you are in windows, simply run the desktop launcher

 ##Disclaimer: